On the efficiency-loss free ordering-robustness of product-PCA: Simulation Studies

 \subsection{Simulation results}

-In the left two columns of Figure~\ref{fig.sim}, simulation results under $p=250$ and different combinations of $(\nu,\pi)$ are reported.
-For the simplest case $(\nu,\pi)=(20,0)$ (i.e., approximately Gaussian, and thus no outliers), one can see that PPCA and PCA have almost the same $\xi_q$ values.
-This supports our theoretical justification that, in the absence of outliers, PPCA and PCA share the same asymptotic distributions and, hence, using PPCA to estimate $\Sr$ has no efficiency loss in comparison with PCA.
+In the left two columns of Figure~\ref{fig.sim}, simulation results under $p=250$, $c=1$, and different combinations of $(\nu,\pi)$ are reported.
+For the simplest case $(\nu,\pi)=(20,0)$ (i.e., approximately Gaussian and with no heterogeneous outliers), one can see that PPCA and PCA have almost the same $\xi_q$ values.
+This supports our theoretical finding that, in the absence of outliers, both methods share the same asymptotic distributions and, hence, using PPCA to estimate $\Sr$ has no efficiency loss in comparison with PCA.
 For the case of $(\nu,\pi)=(5,0)$ (i.e., with heavy-tailed outliers), PPCA is found to outperform PCA when $q$ is small, and both methods achieve similar $\xi_q$ values for $q\ge 20$.
-This result supports the ordering-robustness of PPCA, where PPCA tends to produce more accurate ordering of $\{\gamma_j\}_{j\le r}$ than the usual PCA does.
-The usual PCA needs more eigenvectors in order to cover the target leading eigen-subspace $\Sr$.
-The ordering-robustness can be more clearly seen in the case of $(\nu,\pi)=(20,0.05)$ (i.e., with heterogeneous outliers).
-Obviously, the heterogeneous outliers tend to have a larger Mahalanobius distance $x^\top\Sigma^{-1}x$ than heavy-tailed outliers.
-The simulation result confirms our finding in Corollary~\ref{thm.ppca_robustness.special} that the total improvement $\tau(x)$ is shown to be proportional to $(x^\top\Sigma^{-1}x)^2$, and PPCA is found to have a large improvement over PCA for $q<30$.
-When $q\ge 30$, one can detect that PCA achieves the same performance with PPCA, evidencing again the fact that while both PCA and PPCA have the same efficiency in estimating $(\Lambda, \Gamma)$, PCA does produce a worse ordering of signal eigenvectors than PPCA.
-As a result, PPCA is able to use fewer eigenvectors than PCA to cover $\Sr$.
-The superiority of PPCA over PCA can be even more obvious in the most severe case $(\nu,\pi)=(5,0.05)$ (i.e., with both heavy-tailed and heterogeneous outliers), where PPCA is found to uniformly outperform PCA for all $q$ values.
-More specifically, PPCA is able to achieve $\xi_q=0.9$ for $q\ge 30$, while PCA is not able to achieve a $\xi_q$ value of $0.9$ even when $q=40$.
+This result supports the ordering-robustness of PPCA, indicating that PPCA tends to produce a more accurate ordering of $\{\gamma_j\}_{j\le r}$ than the usual PCA does.
+PCA requires more eigenvectors to encompass the target leading eigen-subspace $\Sr$.
+The ordering-robustness of PPCA is more evident in the case of $(\nu,\pi)=(20,0.05)$ (i.e., with heterogeneous outliers).
+Clearly, the heterogeneous outliers tend to have a larger Mahalanobis distance $(x^\top\Sigma^{-1}x)^{1/2}$ than heavy-tailed outliers.
+The simulation result confirms our finding in Corollary~\ref{thm.ppca_robustness.special} that the total improvement $\tau(x)$ is shown to be proportional to $(x^\top\Sigma^{-1}x)^2$, and PPCA shows a substantial improvement over PCA for $q<30$.
+When $q\ge 30$, it becomes evident that PCA achieves the same performance as PPCA.
+It underscores the fact that, while both methods have the same efficiency in estimating $(\Lambda, \Gamma)$, PCA produces a worse ordering of signal eigenvectors than PPCA.
+As a result, PPCA is able to use fewer eigenvectors than PCA to encompass $\Sr$.
+The superiority of PPCA over PCA becomes even more apparent in the most severe case $(\nu,\pi)=(5,0.05)$ (i.e., with both heavy-tailed and heterogeneous outliers).
+In this scenario, PPCA consistently outperforms PCA for all values of $q$.
+Specifically, PPCA achieves $\xi_q=0.9$ for $q\ge 30$, while PCA fails to reach a $\xi_q$ value of $0.9$ even when $q=40$.